 - Light rosin works better in humid and warm conditions

 - If you need more grip, consider switching to darker rosin

 Rosin: combination with different strings

 Often, rosin will work differently with various types of strings.
 Metal strings are sturdier and require more grip, while gut strings are very soft and easy to move.
 Depending on the strings you use, the same type of rosin might not work well on all of them.

 Dust from rosin and allergies

 Does your rosin generate a lot of dust?
-If, after a few hours of playing, you notice a cloud of dust around the bridge, you might want to change your rosin.
+If, after a few hours of playing, you notice a cloud of dust around the bridge, this is a sign that you might want to change your rosin.
 Typically, cheap and old rosins can produce a lot of dust without making your sound better.
 And if you are allergic to rosin, you don’t necessarily need hypoallergenic rosin.
 Sometimes it’s enough to switch to higher quality rosin that offers less dust and better friction.

 Mixing different rosins on the same bow

 If you want to try out another rosin on the same bow, you will have to clean the hair with a soft cloth to eliminate any residual rosin that was there and apply a new one.
 Make sure to give it enough time, a few days maximum, to absorb and wear off a little residual rosin left on the hair.
 If you try to mix two rosins simultaneously, they may work against each other, and it will be hard to predict what may happen to your tone and sound quality.